 Rationale: These MWs will provide a meaningful tool for evaluating the downgradient dissolved-phase contamination in the Northwest Plume and the efficacy of the C-400 Interim Remedial Action.
-These MWs also are being sampled under the Remedial Investigation/Feasibility Study Work Plan for the C-400 Complex Operable Unit at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-2433&D2/R1,
+These MWs also were sampled under the Remedial Investigation/Feasibility Study Work Plan for the C-400 Complex Operable Unit at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-2433&D2/R1, March 2020.
+The results of continued monitoring in all MWs will support the upcoming remedial action(s) at C-400.

-March 2020.

-Comments: MW178 and MW341 were added to the quarterly sampling event in support of the C-400
+Comments: MW178 and MW341 are sampled quarterly and results will support the upcoming remedial action(s) at C-400.

-Remedial Investigation.